 How to Enroll

 Whether you’re a new or continuing student, enrolling at Pioneer Pacific is a straightforward, three-step process.
-To be eligible for admission to any program, an applicant must have a high school diploma or a general equivalency diploma (GED).
-Prospective students who have completed an associate degree or above at an accredited institution may submit official college transcripts in lieu of a high school diploma or GED.
+To be eligible for admission to any program, an applicant must have proof of a high school diploma or a general education development (GED).
+Students who have completed an associate degree or above at an accredited institution may submit official college transcripts in lieu of a high school diploma or GED.

 Step 1: Meet with Admissions

 We invite all prospective students to visit one of our campuses, take a tour of the college, its facilities, and speak with Admissions about their interests and goals.
 This visit allows prospective students to learn more about our college and to ask specific questions regarding the curriculum and career field(s) being considered.
 If both the prospective student and Admissions Officer feel that Pioneer Pacific College is the right choice, then the Admissions Officer will assist the prospective student through each step of the college’s application process.

 In addition to meeting the general requirements above, applicants to Pioneer Pacific College and Oregon Culinary Institute are required to take the Wonderlic SLE exam.
 The Wonderlic SLE exam measures basic skills in reading, writing and mathematics, and is used to ensure that applicants accepted have the requisite skills to meet the entrance requirements of the college.